Beddgelert Forest, near Porthmadog

 The first part of the King’s Guards Trail is on almost flat ground and is suitable for wheelchairs.

 Facilities in Ty’n y Groes car park include:

-The toilets at Ty'n y Groes are open all the time.
+The toilets at Ty'n y Groes are open 9am to 5pm, and are locked overnight.

 Ty’n y Groes car park is just off the A470, near the village of Ganllwyd.

 The OS grid reference is SH 730 233.